Lizzo

-Melissa Viviane Jefferson (born April 27, 1988), known professionally as Lizzo (/ˈlɪzoʊ/), is an American singer, rapper, songwriter, and actress.
-Born in Detroit, Michigan, she moved to Houston, Texas, with her family at the age of ten.
+Melissa Viviane Jefferson (born April 27, 1988), known professionally as Lizzo (/ˈlɪzoʊ/), is an American rapper, singer, songwriter, and actress.
+Born in Detroit, Michigan, she moved to Houston, Texas, with her family at the age of 10.
 After college, she moved to Minneapolis, Minnesota, where she began her recording career in hip-hop.
-Prior to signing with Nice Life Recording Company and Atlantic Records, Lizzo released two studio albums, Lizzobangers (2013) and Big Grrrl Small World (2015).
-Her first major-label extended play (EP), Coconut Oil, was released in 2016 and pursued a pop career on her following albums.
+Lizzo released two studio albums, Lizzobangers (2013) and Big Grrrl Small World (2015).

-Lizzo attained mainstream success with the release of her third studio album, Cuz I Love You (2019), which peaked at number four on the US Billboard 200.
-The album spawned the singles "Juice" and "Tempo".
-The deluxe version of the album included Lizzo's 2017 single "Truth Hurts", which became a viral sleeper hit two years after its initial release.
-It topped the US Billboard Hot 100 and became the longest-leading solo song by a female rapper.
-Around this time, her 2016 single "Good as Hell" also climbed the charts, reaching the top ten of both the Billboard Hot 100 and UK Singles Chart.
-Lizzo received eight nominations at the 62nd Annual Grammy Awards—the most for any artist that year—including nominations for each of the "Big Four" categories, and won the awards for Best Urban Contemporary Album, Best Pop Solo Performance for "Truth Hurts", and Best Traditional R&B Performance for the song "Jerome".
+In 2016, Lizzo signed to Atlantic Records and released her first major-label extended play (EP), Coconut Oil.
+Her third studio album, Cuz I Love You (2019), peaked at number four on the US Billboard 200 and won three Grammy Awards.
+It spawned the multi-platinum single "Juice", while its deluxe version included the 2016 single "Good as Hell" and the 2017 single "Truth Hurts"; the latter became a viral sleeper hit two years after its initial release and topped the US Billboard Hot 100.
+Her fourth studio album, Special (2022), was led by her second US number-one single, "About Damn Time", which also won the Grammy Award for Record of the Year.
+After a hiatus, she released her third mixtape, My Face Hurts from Smiling (2025), followed by her fifth studio album Bitch (2026).

-Her 2021 single, "Rumors" (featuring Cardi B), debuted within the Billboard Hot 100's top five.
-Her fourth studio album, Special (2022), was preceded by its lead single "About Damn Time", which peaked the Billboard Hot 100 and made Lizzo the first black female singer since Whitney Houston in 1994 to win the Grammy Award for Record of the Year.
-Her mixtape My Face Hurts from Smiling (2025) marks a return to Lizzo's hip-hop roots.

 Along with her recording career, Lizzo has also worked as an actress; she performed a voice role in the animated film UglyDolls (2019), and appeared in the crime comedy-drama film Hustlers (2019).
 She is also the host of the Amazon Prime Video reality television series Lizzo's Watch Out for the Big Grrrls, for which she won the Primetime Emmy Award for Outstanding Competition Program.
 In 2019, Time named Lizzo "Entertainer of the Year" for her meteoric rise and contributions to music.
 In addition to four Grammy Awards, she has also won a Billboard Music Award, a BET Award, and two Soul Train Music Awards.